a-rosenberg/cookbook/recipes/shakshuka.md

 1. Heat a 12-14" pan on medium heat.
 Add onions, peppers, a few tablespoons of olive oil and a small pinch of salt and cook until onions are translucent and just beginning to brown.
 1. Add the garlic and cook for 30 seconds.
 Add the cumin and smoked paprika and cook for 30 more.
 Dump in the tomatoes and crush with a wooden spoon until it resembles a chunky pasta sauce.
+Add the chickpeas.
 Bring to a boil then reduce to low and simmer for approximately 15 minutes, stirring occasionally to prevent the sauce from burning at the bottom, until it is the consistency of oatmeal.
 1. This is a good time to taste the sauce and season it until it's right.